Time Fairness in Online Knapsack Problems: Numerical Experiments

 \section{Numerical Experiments}

-In this section, we present experimental results for $\OKP$ algorithms in the context of the online job scheduling problem from Example \ref{ex:unfair}.
-We evaluate our proposed algorithms, including $\ECT$ and $\LAECT$, against existing algorithms from the literature.\footnote{Our code and data sets are available at \url{https://github.com/adamlechowicz/fair-knapsack}.}
+In this section, we present numerical experiments for $\OKP$ algorithms in the context of the online job scheduling problem from Example \ref{ex:unfair}.
+We evaluate our proposed algorithms, including $\ECT$ and $\LAECT$, against existing algorithms from the literature.\footnote{Our code is available at \url{https://github.com/adamlechowicz/fair-knapsack}.}

-\textbf{Setup and data set.} To validate the performance of our algorithms and estimate the impact of fairness constraints in an application, we conduct experiments using a real-world data set for online cloud job scheduling.
-Specifically, we extract item sequences from Google cluster traces \cite{Reiss:12}.
-We consider a server with a one-dimensional resource (i.e., CPU) and set the capacity to $1$.
-The resource requirement of each job is uniformly drawn from three possible ``weights'' $w_j \in [0.01, 0.03, 0.05]$.
-Each job in the data has a innate value of $\iota_j$.
-The ratio between the maximum and minimum such values is 50.
-To simulate different value density ratios $\nicefrac{U}{L}$, we set the value of each job to $v_j = \tau_j \iota_j w_j$, where $\tau_j$ is a uniform random variable in $[1, \mu]$.
-We then evaluate the average and worst-case performances of the tested algorithms when $\mu \in \{10, 25, 50\}$, which correspond to values for $\nicefrac{U}{L}$ of $500$, $1250$, and $2500$, respectively.
+\textbf{Setup.} To validate the performance of our algorithms and quantify the empirical trade-off between fairness and efficiency (resp. static and dynamic pricing), we conduct experiments on synthetic instances for $\OKP$, which emulate a typical online cloud allocation task.
+We simulate different value density ratios $\nicefrac{U}{L} \in \{ 100, 500, 2500 \}$ by setting $L$ and $U$ accordingly.
+We generate value densities for each item in the range $[U, L]$ according to a power-law distribution (giving relatively few jobs with very high value, and many items with average and low values).
+We consider a one-dimensional knapsack (i.e., server w/ single CPU) and set the capacity to $1$.
+Weights are assigned uniformly randomly and are small compared to the total knapsack capacity (e.g., the maximum weight is $0.05$).
 We report the cumulative density functions of the empirical competitive ratios, which show the average and the worst-case performances of several algorithms as described below.